tehpsalmist/ng-tailwindcss/readme.md

 > - Default configurations reflect Tailwind v1 file naming conventions (such as `tailwind.config.js`)
 >
 > - Angular Workspaces (and other monorepo structures) Support (ngtw v2.2.0+)
+>
+> - Watch related files using `watchRelatedFiles` property of `ng-tailwind.js` config.
+This array of paths/globs will be watched for changes and trigger rebuilding of tailwind files.
+>
+> - "Hot reloading" of all watched files, including `ng-tailwind.js`.
+Any file change or renaming or reconfiguring will automatically be picked up by `ngtw`, no need to kill or restart your dev server! 🚀

 ## Why Is This Necessary?